 There are two different approaches to Open Access, known as the Green Road and the Gold Road.
 This is explained more fully in the Open Access @ USC page.
-Some journal publishers also provide a third option, Hybrid Open Access, whereby a traditional subscriptions based journal allows articles to be Open Access on publication with the payment of an article processing fee to the publisher.
+Some journal publishers also provide a third option, Hybrid Open Access, whereby a traditional subscriptions based journal allows articles to be Open Access on publication with the payment of an article processing charge (APC) to the publisher.

 What are the benefits of Open Access?

 - Allows greater dissemination of research publications to a wider audience.

 - Increase 'impact' by reaching more readers resulting in more citations.
 There is evidence that, for articles of citeable quality, reaching more readers will result in more citations (Gargouri et.al., 2010).
 For journals, Open Access makes the journal more visible and any increase in citations will translate into a higher impact factor (making the journal more attractive to readers and authors).

 - Accelerates the rate of discovery and the translation into research benefits for the public.